 If you have advanced Fuchs’ dystrophy, however, surgical intervention may be the best option.
 This method is quite effective and can improve vision for many years.
 There are two options:

 Are you experiencing blurred vision, sensitivity, or other symptoms related to Fuchs’ dystrophy?
-If so, schedule a visit with one of our board-certified ophthalmologists to get a comprehensive diagnosis and recommendation for treatment.
+If so, schedule a visit with Erie’s only fellowship-trained corneal surgeons to get a comprehensive diagnosis and recommendation for treatment.
 Contact us online at any time or give us a call at (814) 838-9555.